Divina Trace

 Divina Trace (1991) is an experimental novel by Robert Antoni.
 It won the 1992 Commonwealth Writers Prize for best first novel.
 It also won a National Endowment for the Arts Grant.

 The novel tells the story of the fictional island-nation of Corpus Christi coming into its own identity.
-The central narrator, Johnny Domingo, relays the story of the mysterious Magdalena and her frog child, as he hears it from seven different narrators, each speaking their own distinctly Caribbean dialect.
+The central narrator, Johnny Domingo, relays the story of the mysterious Magdalena and her frog child, as he hears it from seven different narrators, each speaking his own distinctly Caribbean dialect.
 It utilizes drawings, pictures, and even a mirror.